crypto-org-chain/chain-docs/docs/resources/node-and-rpc-setup-notes.md

     grpcurl -proto ./cosmos/staking/v1beta1/query.proto -plaintext localhost:9090 cosmos.staking.v1beta1.Query.Validators
     ```

-    The reason we have to go to the `grpc/proto` directory is because gRPC will look for proto files dependency, and they expect that to be udner the path you are currently at.
-To avoid this limitations, we can specify the porto import path.
+    The reason we have to go to the `grpc/proto` directory is that gRPC will look for proto files dependency, and they expect that to be under the path you are currently at.
+To avoid this limitation, we can specify the proto import path.

     ```bash
     grpcurl -import-path ./grpc/proto -proto ./grpc/proto/cosmos/staking/v1beta1/query.proto -plaintext localhost:9090 cosmos.staking.v1beta1.Query.Validators